judyratfield/nlp_final_project/README.md

 7) Evaluation - Notebook that contains evaluations done on new unseen recordings, including Ablation study

 *PLEASE NOTE: Some models created are too large to be uploaded here in the Github repo.
 You may have to run the notebooks to create them or be able to download them.
-Should you encounter any issues on running the notebooks or accessing any models, feel free to reach out to us.
+Alternatively, you can access this Google Drive link for the artifacts used not present in this repository: https://drive.google.com/drive/folders/19mJ28rz_tWhTkXX5MLXzmD6Jhzm1s45o?usp=sharing Should you encounter any issues on running the notebooks or accessing any models, feel free to reach out to us.